Daniel Johns: Solo career (2013–present)

 In November 2013, it was reported by various media outlets that Johns was in the process of working on a solo album due for release sometime in 2014.
 His manager John Watson was quoted as saying: "it's looking extremely likely that it'll be out next year."

-For the 40th birthday of the Triple J radio station, Beat the Drum, held at Sydney, Australia's Domain on 16 January 2015, Johns performed a piano version of Nirvana's "Smells Like Teen Spirit".
+For the 40th birthday of the Triple J radio station, Beat the Drum, held at The Domain, Sydney, on 16 January 2015, Johns performed a piano version of Nirvana's "Smells Like Teen Spirit".

-Johns debuted a new song as a solo artist on 29 January 2015 on the Triple J radio station.
-Titled "Aerial Love", Peter Vincent, National Music Editor of The Sydney Morning Herald, described the song as "sexy" and "soulful".
+Johns debuted a new song as a solo artist on 29 January 2015 on Triple J. Titled "Aerial Love", Peter Vincent, National Music Editor of The Sydney Morning Herald, described the song as "sexy" and "soulful".
 "Aerial Love" debuted at No. 50 on the Australian Singles Chart, later peaking at No. 21.
 Johns released his fifteen-track debut album as a solo artist on 22 May 2015, entitled Talk.
 The record features multilayered arrangements of R&B, soul, synthpop, and electronic melodies.
 Talk peaked at No. 2 on the ARIA Albums Chart in Australia within the first two weeks of its release.
 The album also achieved some unexpected success in other parts of the world, coming in at No. 1 on the Slovakian iTunes albums chart shortly after release.

 In October 2021, Johns released a Spotify Original Podcast, Who Is Daniel Johns?, of which he is both the host and subject.
 The five-part podcast, produced by Kaitlyn Sawrey, Amelia Chappelow and Frank Lopez, features interviews with key figures in Johns' life, including ex-wife Natalie Imbruglia, Paul Mac, Van Dyke Parks and Billy Corgan.
 Who Is Daniel Johns? became Spotify's most popular podcast in Australia.
 In an October 2021 interview on Network 10's The Project to promote the podcast, Johns said that while he still plans to work on new music, he may never play live again.

-On 7 December 2021, Johns announced via a personal letter to fans that his second solo album, FutureNever, would be released on 1 April 2022, however was later pushed back to 22 April.
+On 7 December 2021, Johns announced via a personal letter to fans that his second solo album, FutureNever, would be released on 1 April 2022; however, this was later pushed back to 22 April.
 The album was made available for pre-order on the FutureNever.art website.
 FutureNever is the first album Johns released on his own label via a new global deal with BMG.